I don’t think you guys understand how hard it is to pull myself away from nonstop video game playing (I’m on summer break

 - Grains (sprouted grains have lower levels of phytates)

-- Beans (a couple of studies showed that cooking beans in an Instant pot reduced phytates)
+- Beans (Soaking or cooking beans in an Instant pot might reduce phytates)

 Step 4: Cook in a cast iron skillet